-Figure 4 shows how a CPU_SUSPEND call (or other suspend calls) for a powerdown state can flow through the Exception levels and terminate in secure platform firmware.
+Figure 5 shows how a CPU_SUSPEND call (or other suspend calls) for a powerdown state can flow through the Exception levels and terminate in privileged platform firmware.
 The diagram also shows how the state is saved and restored at each stage.
-In the model above, the hypervisor traps Non-secure EL1 power requests.
-This allows a hypervisor at EL2 to save its context, the entry point, and the context ID of the caller, before making its own power state request to the Secure world.
+The hypervisor traps Non-secure EL1 power requests.
+This allows a hypervisor at EL2 to save its context, the entry point, and the context ID of the caller, before making its own power state request to the privileged platform firmware at EL3.

-Figure 4 Example call flow for a CPU SUSPEND call
+Figure 5 Example call flow for a CPU_SUSPEND call

-The Secure world works in a similar way, saving its state, the entry point, and the context ID of its caller, and setting a startup reason, before shutting down the core.
+Privileged platform firmware works in a similar way, saving its state, the entry point, and the context ID of its caller, and setting a startup reason, before shutting down the core.
 When a wakeup event occurs, the power controller boots the core.
-On initializing, the Secure world sees the startup reason, restores context, and then restarts the caller process at the saved entry point, supplying the saved context ID.
+On initializing, the privileged platform firmware sees the startup reason, restores context, and then restarts the caller process at the saved entry point, supplying the saved context ID.
 The hypervisor then can do the same with the Non-secure EL1 process.

-Figure 4 is an example of how the call flow might work when all Exception levels are implemented.
-As described in Figure 4, the return Exception level that the Secure world restores to is the highest Non-secure Exception level implemented.
+The return Exception level that EL3 restores to is the highest Non-secure Exception level implemented.
 This rule allows for the model described above.

-In systems that implement EL2 and EL3, this rule also permits bypassing EL2, by allowing a call to go directly from Non-secure EL1 to the Secure world.
+In systems that implement EL2 and EL3, this rule also permits bypassing EL2, by allowing a call to go directly from Non-secure EL1 to the privileged platform firmware.
 However, the return path must go through EL2.
 How this is coordinated is determined by the hypervisor implementation.
-An example of this approach could be a type 2 system, which enables Non-secure EL1 calls to go directly to the Secure world on the host, but traps at EL2 for guests.
+An example of this approach could be a type 2 system, which enables Non-secure EL1 calls to go directly to the privileged platform firmware on the host, but traps at EL2 for guests.

-Systems that do not implement EL3, and therefore do not access the Secure world, can still provide a PSCI interface to Non-secure EL1 rich operating systems that are PSCI-compliant by using an HVC conduit.
+Systems that do not implement EL3 can still provide a PSCI interface to Non-secure EL1 rich operating systems that are PSCI-compliant by using an HVC conduit.

-6.1.2 CPU OFF call flow
+6.1.2 CPU_OFF call flow

-Figure 5 Example call flow for a CPU OFF call
+Figure 6 Example call flow for a CPU_OFF call

-Figure 5 shows how a CPU_OFF call can be propagated through the Exception levels in a system that implements EL2 and EL3.
+Figure 6 shows how a CPU_OFF call can be propagated through the Exception levels in a system that implements EL2 and EL3.
 Whether the call is trapped at EL2 or not is defined by the hypervisor implementation.

-6.1.3 CPU ON call flow
+6.1.3 CPU_ON call flow